This chapter was reviewed and refreshed in September 2022 and should be re-read in its entirety.

 The outline plan, signed by the conference Chair, should be sent together with the decision letter, to all those who attended or were invited to the conference, including the parents and where appropriate the child, within one working day of the conference.
 The letter should give details of conference decisions and recommendations, the name of the social worker and details about the right to complain.
-Safety concerns should be considered when sending any documents to parents particularly in cases involving domestic violence and abuse.
+Safety concerns should be considered when sending any documents to parents particularly in cases involving domestic abuse.

 Managing and providing information about a child